 Advanced RTU controllers.
 Retrofitting existing RTUs with advanced controllers improves functionality and offers potential for significant energy savings.
-Estimates and preliminary field test results indicate energy savings of 20 percent to over 50 percent with a typical payback period of one to four years.
+Estimates and preliminary field test results indicate energy savings of 20% to more than 50% with a typical payback period of one to four years.
 Energy-saving features can include variable or multi-speed supply fan control, demand-controlled ventilation, and improved economizer control.
 Additional features can include demand response, remote monitoring, and fault detection and diagnostics.

 Demand-controlled ventilation.
 For office spaces that have large swings in occupancy, energy can be saved by decreasing the amount of ventilation supplied by the HVAC system during low-occupancy hours.
 A demand-controlled ventilation (DCV) system senses the level of carbon dioxide in the return airstream, uses it as an indicator of occupancy, and decreases supply air when carbon dioxide levels are low.
 DCV systems are particularly applicable to variable-occupancy spaces like indoor parking garages, auditoriums, meeting rooms, and cafeterias.

 Reflective building roof coating.
 If the roof needs recoating or painting, consider white or some other highly reflective color to minimize the amount of heat the building absorbs.
-Cool roofs can often reduce peak cooling demand by 10 to 15 percent.
+Cool roofs can often reduce peak cooling demand by 10% to 15%.
 For a list of suitable reflective roof-coating products, visit the Energy Star Roof Products website.

 Energy analytics software.
 This software offers both single-building and portfolio analysis, allowing customers to pinpoint poorly performing systems or buildings.
 Identifiable problems may include malfunctioning or poorly tuned HVAC systems or whole buildings that are performing at subpar levels compared to their neighbors or other buildings in a portfolio.

-BASs, sometimes called energy management systems, save between 5 and 15 percent of overall building energy consumption and can also improve occupant comfort.
-Older or poorly maintained buildings can also benefit greatly from a BAS retrofit, sometimes yielding savings of over 30 percent.
+BASs, sometimes called energy management systems, save between 5% and 15% of overall building energy consumption and can also improve occupant comfort.
+Older or poorly maintained buildings can also benefit greatly from a BAS retrofit, sometimes yielding savings of over 30%.
 For existing bare-bones BAS systems, submeters and wireless controls can be added to provide more-robust information for setting baselines, benchmarking, troubleshooting, identifying areas for improvement, and evaluating performance.
 Recently, prices of submeters and wireless controls have dropped significantly, making them even more attractive data-acquisition tools to improve building performance.

 In smaller commercial buildings where even a bare-bones BAS system is too expensive, consider installing cloud thermostats, which offer BAS-like functionality at a fraction of the cost.
 Cloud thermostats enable programming and multistage scheduling via a wired or wireless Internet connection, have digital temperature sensors, and are able to store temperature settings and history.
 They also offer password protection for security, humidity control options, utility peak load management capabilities, and a wide variety of features ranging from sophisticated programmability to auxiliary inputs.